aaronbloomfield/ccc/hws/gradebook/index.md

 I need a new gradebook!
 Because Collab and my favorite spreadsheet programs are just not doing the job anymore.
 So I've decided to keep everybody's grades in a public blockchain.
 Your task is to implement this gradebook for me.

-Admittedly, a gradebook of private grades being kept on a public blockchain is not the most realistic use of smart contracts.
+Admittedly, keeping a gradebook of private grades being kept on a public blockchain is not the most realistic use of smart contracts.
 But it will introduce you to the concepts involved in developing smart contracts.
 And there are many very similar applications that would only require a few tweaks to the gradebook contract.
 There are organizations that coordinate through blockchains, and they have to keep some information on members; while not grades, it involves the same concepts.

 The gradebook will need to have the following functionalities:

+- The instructor *OR* the teaching assistants can designate others as teaching assistants
 - Assignments can be created; each assignment has a maximum score
-- Grades for students can be entered and updated for a given assignment
+- Grades for students can be entered and updated for a given assignment (only unsigned integers)
+- Only instructors and teaching assistants can create assignments and enter/update grades
 - Anybody can look up any student's grades (again, these are only *fake* grades)
-- The instructor *OR* TAs can designate others as teaching assistants
-- Only instructors and teaching assistants can create assignments and enter/update grades
 - Anybody can get a grade or a student's average score

 Writing this homework will require completion of the following assignments: